 Remember, plagiarism is not only a crime but it is also stealing from someone else’s hard work and is heavily frowned up in the online community and also by search engines.

 9. Relying Too Much on Backlinks

-You read a lot on how to get better google ranking and realized that backlinks are a great way to get better ranking and you put a lot of focus on creating backlinks.
+You read a lot on how to get a better Google ranking and realized that backlinks are a great way to get a better ranking and you put a lot of focus on creating backlinks.